wpsharks/s2member-kb/tutorials/2015/154-emergency-password-recovery.md

 ### Easiest Way to Recover a Lost Password

-**If you simply forgot your password,** you should able to use the “Lost Password” functionality that is already provided by WordPress via `/wp-login.php?action=lostpassword`.
+**If you simply forgot your password,** you should be able to use the “Lost Password” functionality that is already provided by WordPress via `/wp-login.php?action=lostpassword`.
 Simply visit that URL on your site and WordPress will allow you to reset your password via email confirmation.

 ![](http://cdn.websharks-inc.com/s2member/uploads/2014/07/2014-07-02_13-17-021.jpg){.aligncenter}